gopalmeena/clarify-webrtc/README.md

 7. When you click hang-up button the conversation will be stopped, automatically recorded and sent to the server.
 8. You can see calls history at 'History' page.
 Also you can play recorded calls.

-## Limitations
-Current implementation of the application uses MediaRecorder object that is implementation of MediaStream Recording API (http://w3c.github.io/mediacapture-record/MediaRecorder.html).
-Currently MediaRecorder implemented only in Mozilla Firefox (https://developer.mozilla.org/ru/docs/Web/API/MediaRecorder).
-Therefore client side of the application can work only in Mozilla Firefox version > 29.0.

-The application doesn't use real database.
-All data is stored in memory and will be lost after restart.